 Among youth age 15-19, according to data from the 2006-2008 National Survey of Family Growth (NSFG) :

-- 11% of girls have had sexual experience with same-sex partners, and 10% report having had a same-sex partner within the last year.
+- 11% of girls have had a same-sex partner in their lifetime, and 10% report having had a same-sex partner within the last year.

-- 5% of boys have had sexual experience with same-sex partners, and 4% report having had a same-sex partner within the last year.
+- 5% of boys have had a same-sex partner in their lifetime, and 4% report having had a same-sex partner within the last year.

 - 82% of women described themselves as attracted only to the opposite sex, 9% mostly to the opposite sex, 5% equally to both, 1% mostly to the same sex, and 1% only to the same sex, with 1% unsure.